 Admittedly, the Great Race is a fictional construct, but that doesn’t invalidate the fact that the Great Race is an appropriate artifact for study, particularly in light of the fact that this race represents a higher form of life than mankind.
 But Lovecraft (2005), in commenting on a similar race in another story, makes the following rather startling observation that applies directly to the Great Race itself: “After all… they were the men of another age and another order of being….Scientists to the last-what had they done that we would not have done in their place?
 God, what intelligence and persistence!
 What a facing of the incredible, just as those carven kinsmen and forbears had faced things only a little less incredible!
 Radiates, vegetables, monstrosities, star-spawn-whatever they had been, they were men!” (p.576).
 I am claiming that Lovecraft’s comment here is startling because he has deliberately (and rightly, in my opinion), equated these obviously alien beings and this obviously alien culture with human beings and human cultures.
 As such, he has broadened the definition of what it is to be human, and clearly, the correct definition should not be dependent on superficial considerations such as skin tone, diverse behaviors, and cultural idiosyncrasies

 The case of the Great Race, thus, is instructive in examining human misconceptions as well as human bias, stereotyping and prejudice.
-Indeed, using the Great Race as an example or as an analogy to real, empirical cultures, past or present, is, I would argue, the optimal way to examine such peculiarities of human thought, since this approach removes the whole tiresome “black” and “white” dichotomy from the equation and allows all of us as rational individuals to look at things as they actually are, not as the rather pedestrian scholars and experts (the authors of textbooks on Diversity, Race and Culture, for example) would have us believe they are.
+Indeed, using the Great Race as an example or as an analogy to real, empirical cultures, past or present, is, I would argue, the optimal way to examine such peculiarities of human thought, since this approach removes the whole “black” and “white” dichotomy from the equation and allows all of us as rational individuals to look at things as they actually are, not as the more pedestrian scholars and experts (the authors of textbooks on Diversity, Race and Culture, for example) would have us believe they are.